waynefaustorilla/guitar-tuner/README.md

 ### ☕ Support the Developer

 If this tuner helped you nail that perfect pitch, consider:
+- **Hiring me** - I promise to bring the same precision to your projects (and way less feedback than a guitar amp)

-**Buying me an espresso** - Fuel the caffeine-powered code that keeps this tuner sharp!
+- **Buying me an espresso** - Fuel the caffeine-powered code that keeps this tuner sharp!

 *Warning: May cause spontaneous guitar solos and perfectly tuned instruments*